 Some people are more active on holiday, others less so.
 You should monitor your blood glucose levels and know how to adjust your diet/insulin in response to this.
 These dose adjustments should have been discussed at your pre-travel diabetic check-up.

-- To reduce the chances of food and water-borne illness you should practice Food and Water Hygiene.
+- to reduce the chances of food and water-borne illness you should practice Food and Water Hygiene

-- You should be aware of and can follow the sick day rules.
-Advice on this should be sought at the pre-travel diabetic check up.
+- you should be aware of and can follow the sick day rules.
+Advice on this should be sought at the pre-travel diabetic check up

 Environmental temperatures can affect glycaemic control and blood glucose monitoring.

-- Prolonged sunbathing may raise blood glucose.
+- Prolonged sun exposure may raise blood glucose.